Cue Cards Samples with band 8 answers

 Q. Do you think that any recent changes in the way people live have affected general shopping trends?
 Why is this?

-Those Part 3 Answers could be found at - Speaking Sample 54- Part 3
+Those Part 3 Answers can be found in - Speaking Sample 54- Part 3